Checking the geometry of the wheels can help you avoid unexpected costs.

 Why is it important to verify it?

-You need to do a checking regularly; any abnormalities might result in damages to the steering system, suspensions, or a significant reduction in tire usage.
+You need to do a checking regularly; any abnormalities might result in damages to the steering system, suspensions, or a significant reduction in tyre usage.
 Repairing these takes time, energy, and money, and a 30-minute visit to the service can help reduce unpredictable situations.